All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 However, others may experience more negative effects such as panic attacks and increased paranoia.

 Though not physically addictive, cannabis can still have a noticeable impact on the individual’s psychological wellbeing with extended use.

-There are not often physical withdrawal symptoms, but individuals are always encouraged to go through each stage of detox, following therapies in inpatient or outpatient care, and then further aftercare.
+There are not often physical drug or alcohol withdrawal symptoms, or signs of drug or alcohol withdrawal syndrome, but individuals are always encouraged to go through each stage of drug or alcohol detox, following therapies in inpatient or outpatient care, and then further aftercare such as relapse prevention.